gargsaar/singlepage_website_ni/_posts/2020-05-07-dear-github-and-jekyll-thank-you.markdown

 **UPLOAD** A JEKYLL THEME AND CONFIGURE

-On the settings page, in the **GitHub Pages** section, there is an option to **Choose a theme**, but frankly, there are a countless other [themes](https://jekyllrb.com/docs/themes/) that are much better.
+On the settings page, in the **GitHub Pages** section, there is an option to **Choose a theme**, but frankly, there are countless other [themes](https://jekyllrb.com/docs/themes/) that are much better.
 So I choose to use a theme by [Thiago Rossener](https://rossener.com/).
 I downloaded [Jeklix-template](https://github.com/thiagorossener/jekflix-template) and uploaded all the files in my repository.
-Next, all I had to do was - edit a few file it to make the theme personal.
+Next, all I had to do was - edit a few files to make the theme personal.

 I started with **_config.yml** where I updated the #Site Settings, updated [disqus_usename](https://disqus.com/), removed a few items under #Social Media Settings, and updated the [google_analytics](https://analytics.withgoogle.com/) id.
 Followed by **CNAME** file where I added my custom domain name**.** Created a [markdown](https://www.markdownguide.org/getting-started/) file for myself in the folder **_authors.** Changed favicon and other icons at assets/img/icons, and blog_image.png at assets/img, and I was ready to add **_posts**.